josgralagu/toolshop-automation-playwright/README.md

 - Follow existing code structure and naming conventions
 - Use Page Object Model pattern for new pages
-- Add JSDoc comments for methods
+- Add comprehensive JSDoc comments for methods
-- Include test descriptions and comments
 - Ensure tests are independent and can run in any order
-- Write clear commit messages
+- Write clear commit messages following conventional commits

 ## 👤 Author